2019 Ranking of Management Thinkers

 Teams, corporations, and organizations of every kind, demand and require leadership.
 Yet the nature of that leadership and how we understand the role of the leader is constantly being reappraised.
 The Thinkers50 Leadership Award acknowledges thinkers who shed powerful and original new light onto this perennial and still vital subject.

 Among the leaders we meet, Liz Wiseman’s work is the most oft-cited as being of practical use.
+Her book Multipliers shows how the best leaders are the ones that amplify the talents of those around them.

 Marshall Goldsmith Coaching & Mentoring Award In partnership with 100 Coaches and the World Business & Executive Coaching Summit